Daniel-Diaz/HaTeX/README.md

     $ cabal update
     $ cabal install HaTeX

-This will install the latest official release (recommended).
+This will download and install the latest official release (recommended).
 If you want to try a newer version, use _git_ to clone the code contained in this repository.